-II.-The increased expenditure for defences which a foreign occupation would entail, even in time of peace, upon both the Imperial and Colonial Governments,-an expenditure which would be greater than the cost of establishing and maintaining British rule in the island.
+The increased expenditure for defences which a foreign occupation would entail, even in time of peace, upon both the Imperial and Colonial Governments,-an expenditure which would be greater than the cost of establishing and maintaining British rule in the island.

-III.-That the best prospect for the Papuans was to be brought under British rule, before Europeans were attracted to the island, either to settle in or visit it.
+III.-That the best prospect for the Papuans was to be brought under British rule, before serious injury to the whole of Australia.

+Europeans were attracted to the island, either to settle in or visit it.